OpenOLAT/OpenOLAT-docs/sites/manual_user/docs/course_operation/Members_management.md

   *  **[Coaches](../access_roles_rights/coach.mdd)**
 Coaches typically play a role in course _delivery_, but are not involved in course creation.
-Course coaches have access to the assessment tool and statistics, as well as other options and course elements depending on their settings.
+Course coaches have access to the assessment tool sowie die Bewertungen im Kursrun.
+Je nach Konfiguration im Kurseditor haben sie auch Zugriff auf weitere Optionen und Funktionen bestimmter Kursbausteine.

   *  **Participants**
 Participants are usually the learners or people who participate in an online course.
 Participants can only act within the scope of the options provided by the owner.
 By default, participants do not have access to the course administration and the menus it contains.
-In einem Lernpfad Kurs sehen nur die Teilnehmer die visualisierte Prozentanzeige rechts oben in der Toolbar.
+In einem [Lernpfad Kurs](../course_create/Learning_path_course.de.md) sehen nur die Teilnehmer die visualisierte Prozentanzeige rechts oben in der Toolbar.

 A course member can have multiple roles in the course at the same time.
 In this case these persons will see the possibility to change roles in the course toolbar and thus to view the course from different course roles.